auth0/docs/articles/libraries/lock-ios/v2/configuration.md

 section: libraries
 toc: true
 url: /libraries/lock-ios/v2/configuration
-title: Lock for iOS and macOS v2 Configuration Options
+title: Lock for iOS v2 Configuration Options
-description: Behavior configuration options available with Lock v2 for iOS/macOS
+description: Behavior configuration options available with Lock v2 for iOS
 ---

-# Lock v2 for iOS and macOS - Configuration Options
+# Lock v2 for iOS - Configuration Options

 There are numerous options to configure Lock's behavior listed below.
 In addition, there are also quite a few options available to alter Lock's appearance and style in the [Style Customization Options](/libraries/lock-ios/v2/customization) page.